 Anyone who’s worked in the transport sector knows that service disruption is incredibly unpopular with passengers.
 As a result, it’s vital authorities work with experienced technology partners that can adjust to changing circumstances and innovate in the face of adversity, guaranteeing the smooth deployment of new solutions.

 That said, it’s important to remember that flexibility is more than just being agreeable to change, and innovation is more than just coming up with new ideas.
 The ability to roll with the punches and think on your feet is rooted in planning and preparation.
 It’s just like the old adage says, by failing to prepare, you are preparing to fail – this is especially apt in the world of underground communications.

-In this five-part series, we discuss the five challenges of building communications network in underground networks
+In this five-part series, we discuss the five challenges of building communications networks in underground networks